Eighonet/parking-research/annotators/README.md

 The full cycle of parking lot annotating consists of two stages:

-- marking the location of parking spaces using widget A.
+- annotation of parking spaces using widget A.
-- marking the status of parking spaces using widget B.
+- labeling of parking spaces status using widget B.

 ## Widget A usage